otam-mato/nodejs_mysql_web_app_docker/README.md

 > **Note:** This is part of a series of demo projects in which I manipulate a Node.js application using various technologies.<br>
 >
-> The current installment involves deploying the web app via Docker.
+> The current installment involves deploying the web app with Docker.
 The app built using Node.js and Express, originally presented at this [GitHub Repository](https://github.com/otam-mato/nodejs_mysql_web_app_terraform.git).
 The previous deployment was on EC2 and RDS instances.
 <br>

 ## Deployment Strategy